joyrider3774/blips_playdate/README.md

 You can only delete level packs that you created yourself using the build in delete level pack option, so basically levelpacks named `[name]._lev` as folder. if you edited levels for existing level packs it will only delete those modified or newly created levels.

 ## Credits
-Game is a remake of dos bips game made by Bryant Brownell and based on the gp2x version i initially made
+Game is a remake of dos bips, bips gold and bips platinum game made by Bryant Brownell and based on the gp2x version i initially made

 ### Level authors for Bips Levelpack
 - Bryant Brownell